+the rights and responsibilities of students and staff within the school community;

+framework for behaviour management;

-- 1. the rights and responsibilities of students and staff within the school community; - 2. behaviour management; - 3. the management and reporting of serious incidents; (see also WHS policy, and the accident and incident reporting procedures)
+the management and reporting of serious incidents; (see also WHS and the accident/incident reporting procedures under 7.
+Management and Reporting of Serious Incidents.)

-The School has implemented a Positive Behaviour Policy, which details the rights and responsibilities of students and the consequences of breaches.
+The School has a Positive Behaviour Policy, which details the rights and responsibilities of students and the consequences of breaches.

-The school has a No Bullying Policy.
+The school has a no Bullying Policy.